JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```

 ### 3.3 libcurl
-Used the latest version of libcul available at the time (7.82.0)
+Installed the latest version of curl available at the time (7.82.0)- for 11.18 noticed that curl 7.80.0 didn't work
 ```
 wget https://curl.se/download/curl-7.82.0.tar.gz
 tar xvf curl-7.82.0.tar.gz